 Spark, September 2019 - The Spirit is Moving

-Share your meeting’s news, announcements, and upcoming events with the rest of the Yearly Meeting through InfoShare, our digital newsletter.
-Send your items to [email protected].
-Don’t get InfoShare?
-Contact the Yearly Meeting office to get yourself on our email mailing list.
+Share your meeting’s news, announcements, and upcoming events with the rest of the yearly meeting by sending them to [email protected].
+News items will appear in Spark, our printed newsletter, and InfoShare, our monthly email newsletter.
+Don’t get Spark or InfoShare?
+Email [email protected]m.org or call 212-673-5750 to get yourself added to our mailing list.

 Welcome to Spark Online